Wednesday, 10 February 2016

 − "Don't wake anyone, Olivia.
 I'll try to bear it."

-− "We also see them sometimes at this hour, mainly I, who wake up so early, but that’s why I never face the south.
+− "We also see them sometimes at this hour, mainly I, who wake up so early, but that’s why I never face south.
 Don't look at them, Nike."

 − "If I have seen them, I'm again with you.
 A will-o'-the-wisp does not trouble me.
 It is the shock that I did not expect to find it."